 If you spend any time online (or with a 6-year-old) you've probably seen one, two or twenty slime-making videos.
 The inedible stuff is made by combining different ratios of glue, water and boric acid (Borax or contact lens solution).
 It's sticky, gross and plenty of fun to play with!
 But — until now — it definitely wasn't something you'd want to eat.
 Allow us to introduce the next generation in slime.

 Edible blood.
 Yep, it's gross.
 And it's totally a thing for halloween.
 Thanks to our fiendishly easy recipe, you can scare your friends and creep out your fam in a splash.
 Style tip: It looks even more sinister on simple baked goods that would otherwise appear harmless.

 Give plain fabric book covers (handmade or purchased) a whole new life with these easy upgrades.
-No sewing skills?
-No problem — these tricks are seriously simple and quick enough to make a perfect after-school project.
+Even if your sewing skills are beginner-level, these tricks are simple and quick enough to make a perfect after-school project.